samuk190/localbase/README.md

 ### Contains a collection

-search by property and include the entered value
+search by property and include the value with tolerance to misspelling

 ```javascript
 try{